gilbertohasnofb/auxjad/docs/examples/example-2.rst

 .. figure:: ../_images/image-example-2-4.png

-At this point, let's use ``auxjad.remove_repeated_dynamics`` to remove all repeated dyanmics.
+At this point, let's use ``auxjad.remove_repeated_dynamics`` to remove all repeated dynamics.
 The final result is shown below.

     >>> auxjad.remove_repeated_dynamics(staff)
     >>> abjad.f(staff)